Wright StreetDeck: StreetDeck Electroliner

+Go North West took delivery of 19 facelift StreetDeck Electroliners for Bee Network franchised bus services in the Metropolitan Borough of Bury in late 2024, with a further 58 due to be delivered to Go North West during 2026 for services in the Metropolitan Borough of Bolton, 43 of which will be specified as guided buses to replace older hybrid buses on the Leigh-Salford-Manchester Bus Rapid Transit system.
+A further 55 were ordered by Transport for Greater Manchester in March 2026, followed by 119 more for Metroline Manchester and Stagecoach Manchester that were ordered in May 2026.

+The Liverpool City Region Combined Authority is to take delivery of over 100 StreetDeck Electroliners for distribution to Stagecoach Merseyside and South Lancashire and Go North West, whose franchised Metro operations in the region will start in October 2026.
+The first two buses from this order arrived in the region in February 2026 for driver training usage.
+StreetDeck Electroliners are also among an order for 193 Wrightbus electric buses placed in May 2026 by the West Yorkshire Combined Authority for use on franchised Weaver Network services.

 In October 2024, the Go-Ahead Group signed a £500 million three-year deal for Wrightbus to supply of over 1,200 electric buses to its subsidiaries; all apart from 43 of these buses will be from the Electroliner range.
-The first Go-Ahead operator to take delivery of vehicles from this deal was Plymouth Citybus, who began taking delivery of 50 StreetDeck Electroliners in May 2025.
-Another Go-Ahead operator due to receive StreetDeck Electroliners from this deal is Pulhams Coaches, with six being ordered for delivery during 2025.
+The first Go-Ahead operator to take delivery of vehicles from this deal was Plymouth Citybus, who began taking delivery of 50 StreetDeck Electroliners in May 2025, with Go North East following in late 2025 with 25 StreetDeck Electroliners for use on the Angel 21 and the 'Voltra' branded 58 service between Newcastle upon Tyne and Heworth.
+Southern Vectis began taking delivery of 31 StreetDeck Electroliners from February 2026 onwards, seven were delivered to Pulhams Coaches in March 2026, 18 were launched by Salisbury Reds and 16 were launched by East Yorkshire in March 2026, and another 16 were launched into service by Brighton & Hove in April 2026.

+Following its order for six StreetDeck Ultroliners with capability for conversion to battery electric, Nottingham City Transport ordered six StreetDeck Electroliners as part of its first batch of battery-electric double-deckers for delivery in late 2026.

 StreetDeck Hydroliner Gen 2.0

-Following a four-year development programme part funded by the Advanced Propulsion Centre and involving companies Grayson Thermal Systems, Queen's University Belfast, HYGEN and Translink, Wrightbus announced the launch of a second-generation StreetDeck Hydroliner FCEV in February 2025.
+Following a four-year development programme part funded by the Advanced Propulsion Centre and involving companies Grayson Thermal Systems, Queen's University Belfast, HYGEN and Translink, Wrightbus announced the launch of a second-generation StreetDeck Hydroliner in February 2025.
 The Hydroliner Gen 2.0, built with the facelifted front fascia, is to be more cost-efficient for operators compared to the original, and is set to have an increased passenger-carrying capacity through the introduction of a new Ballard fuel cell.